Newton's theorem of revolving orbits: Historical context

+Prior to Newton

 The motion of astronomical bodies has been studied systematically for thousands of years.
 The stars were observed to rotate uniformly, always maintaining the same relative positions to one another.
 However, other bodies were observed to wander against the background of the fixed stars; most such bodies were called planets after the Greek word "πλανήτοι" (planētoi) for "wanderers".
 Although they generally move in the same direction along a path across the sky (the ecliptic), individual planets sometimes reverse their direction briefly, exhibiting retrograde motion.

-To describe this forward-and-backward motion, Apollonius of Perga (c.
+To describe this forward-and-backward motion within a geocentric model, ancient astronomers including Apollonius of Perga (c.
 262 – c.
 190 BC) developed the concept of deferents and epicycles, according to which the planets are carried on rotating circles that are themselves carried on other rotating circles, and so on.
-Any orbit can be described with a sufficient number of judiciously chosen epicycles, since this approach corresponds to a modern Fourier transform.
 Roughly 350 years later, Claudius Ptolemaeus published his Almagest, in which he developed this system to match the best astronomical observations of his era.
-To explain the epicycles, Ptolemy adopted the geocentric cosmology of Aristotle, according to which planets were confined to concentric rotating spheres.
 This model of the universe was authoritative for nearly 1500 years.